-|Start dates||Once a month throughout the year (see below for dates)|
+|Start dates||Throughout the year (see below for dates)|

 |Duration||2 - 12 weeks|